riyaindap7/KARYA-KRAM/README.md

 ## Contact

-For any questions or support, please contact the project maintainer.
+For any questions or support, please contact @riyaindap7.